 As a European Union (EU) member since 2007, Romania observes the EU regulations and directives, which are applied directly or transposed through national level implementing regulations.
-This report updates the sections on labeling requirements, packaging related waste, taxation, and other requirements measures over last year's Romania FAIRS Annual Country Report.
+This report updates the sections on labeling requirements, packaging waste, taxation, commercial markups, and other measures over last year's Romania FAIRS Annual Country Report.
 This report should be read in conjunction with the EU FAIRS Report which details specific EU regulations.